0jar/website/README.md

 ## Architecture

-This is an Astro website using islands architecture, static HTML by default and React for some specific interactive components.
+This is an Astro website using islands architecture, static HTML by default and Preact for interactive components.

 ### Key points

 - Static-first, most components are `.astro`
-- Interactive islands are implemented with React (`.tsx`) through Preact
+- Interactive islands are implemented with Preact (`.tsx`)
-  - `client:only="preact"` is used for client-only UI (for example, command bar)
+  - `client:only="preact"` is used for client-only UI (for example, games)
-  - `client:load` is used where hydration after SSR is wanted (for example, games)
+  - Some components (like the command bar) are manually lazy-loaded via vanilla scripts for performance
 - Locale is inferred in middleware (see lines 5-8 of [src/middleware.ts](./src/middleware.ts)) and injected into `Astro.locals.lang`
 - Blog HTML is post-processed in middleware to wrap standalone images into `<figure><figcaption>` using image alt text